daniel29han/projects/README.md

-# `Welcome to my portfolio`!
+# `welcome to dan's portfolio!`
 <br><br>
 ## `about me`
 My name is Daniel Han and I was a forensic engineer until just a few months ago.
-With my structural engineering background, I investigated many buildings for insurance claims for the adjustors to make informed decisions on the coverage amounts or whether a claim is fraudulent.
+With my structural engineering background, I investigated many buildings for insurance claims so that the adjustors can make informed decisions on the coverage amounts or whether a claim is fraudulent.

+And then one day I met a Data Scientist who did a similar job as mine - to help his client make informed decisions, but in a completely different way.
+I was fascinated by the fact that many decisions in the business settings - perhaps even the ones I helped my client make - were often made based on `data`!

-Now, I am an aspiring Data Scientist enrolled in a Bootcamp at [BrainStation](https://brainstation.io/course/online/remote-data-science-bootcamp) to embark on a new journey in my career.
-Excited about all the things I can do with what I've learned, I have already started a few projects which I decided to showcase here.
+Fast forward to today, I am now an aspiring Data Scientist enrolled in a Bootcamp at [BrainStation](https://brainstation.io/course/online/remote-data-science-bootcamp) to embark on a new journey in my career.
+Excited about all the things I can do with what I've learned, I have already started a few projects which I decided to showcase here.<br><br>
 ## `about this portfolio`
 This portfolio contains the projects I have completed so far and will continuously work on for the next few months.
 As I am yet halfway through my program, these projects do not yet encompass the entire aspects of a Data Science/Analysis project.
 As the course progresses, I will be actively adding to and modifying these projects.
 That means, everytime you visit here, you will find a newer, better version of my projects!